Shopify/shopify-api-js/docs/usage/webhooks.md

 The `process` method will handle extracting the necessary information from your request and response objects, and triggering the appropriate handler with the parameters detailed above.
 If it can't find a handler for a topic, it will raise an error.

-**Note**: The `process` method will always respond to Shopify, even if your call throws an error.
+**Note**: In Node, the `process` method will always respond to Shopify, even if your call throws an error.
 You can catch and log errors, but you can't change the response.

 ```typescript
 app.post('/webhooks', express.text({type: '*/*'}), async (req, res) => {